 The Table Mountain Aerial Cableway is the best way to get up Table Mountain, with its revolving cable cars that give you 360-degree views of the ascent up the mountain and the City Bowl as you leave it below.

-The Aerial Cableway is shut down each year sometime during the Winter months to facilitate some additional annual maintenance.
+The Aerial Cableway is shut down each year sometime during the winter months to facilitate some additional annual maintenance.
 This is necessary to ensure the utmost safety and comfort to the 800 000 plus passengers that ride the cable cars each year.

 Need to know if the Cable Car is open today?
 Check out the official Table Mountain Aerial Cableway website to check if the cable cars are running.